-Sipping on an adult beverage with my neighbor [who found himself unemployed about three months prior to me], I overhead him yelling at his web designer.
+Sipping on an adult beverage with my neighbor [who found himself unemployed about three months prior to me], I overheard him yelling at his web designer.
 My neighbor had decided to create his own company.
 I told my neighbor, that I created several websites.
 He asked to see some of my work.
 I pulled up several of my designs.
-He offer me a job on the spot.
+He offers me a job on the spot.
 I did not know about scope, fees, time, support, etc. He offer me a couple of thousand and my company was launched.

 Later in 2014, I was invited to a meetup in my neighborhood.
 Everyone was talking about how much they learned at Wordcamp Atlanta.
-They had meet several representatives from plugins [developers], theme [creators], hosting [companies], and who’s who [in wordpress].
+They had met several representatives from plugins [developers], theme [creators], hosting [companies], and who’s who [in wordpress].
 I felt totally foolish.
 I pencil the meetup in my calendar.
 I would meet several local designers and developers.
 It was a great time to learn, and share my knowledge with newbies.

-In December 2015, I was among the 2, 000+ designers/developers to attend Wordcamp US in Philadelphia.
-It was awesome, to meet wordpress designers and developers.
-I had an opportunity to discuss some of my struggles, and receive some great advice.
-I had an opportunity to speak with a newbie, he was struggling to get his free lance business off the ground.
-I was able to offer some advice on what I did [early on in my career]?
+In December 2015, I was among the 2, 000+ designers/developers to attend WordCamp US in Philadelphia.
+It was awesome, to meet WordPress designers and developers.
+I had an opportunity to discuss some of my struggles and receive some great advice.
+I had an opportunity to speak with a newbie, he was struggling to get his freelance business off the ground.
+I was able to offer some advice on what I did [early on in my career].
 We discuss my marketing strategies, KLT.
-KNOW, LIKE and TRUST and how I use it for my company.
-It is awesome to mentor a wordpress newbie.
+KNOW, LIKE, and TRUST and how I use it for my company.
+It is awesome to mentor a WordPress newbie.

 Image Courtesy of Mayur Gala.